What is a Toto Washlet and How Do They Work?

-In Australia, bidets are not the norm but, with the introduction of electronic bidet seats, that is starting to change.
+In Australia, bidets are not the norm but that is starting to change.

 Bidets have been in Europe for decades and are traditionally a shallow, open pan positioned next to the toilet.
 For washing, they require a tap set or bidet mixer to be mounted at the back of the pan.